mwalden2004/mwalden2004/README.md

 I've created a platform with over 30,000 users, and well after created another one which has gotten up to 20,000 users.
 So, I've worked with a lot of people, and have managed large teams of voulnteers to handle user tickets, and help provide the best experience possible to users.

-I am a independent contractor primarily working for Blox Works, which is responsible for creating Bloxlink a service powering over six-million users.
-I am responsible for developing their next-generation website using Next.JS, and FoalTs.

 ### Outside Computers

 I love running, and spend a lot of my free-time logging miles.
 See my Strava! https://www.strava.com/athletes/48783724